We honor our past because it shapes our future.

 Enrollment: Approximately 3,000 men and women from throughout the United States and several foreign countries.

-Curriculum: Otterbein offers a choice of 73 majors and 44 minors, as well as individualized courses of study.
+Curriculum: Otterbein offers a choice of more than 70 majors and 44 minors, as well as individualized courses of study.
 We also offer five graduate programs in business administration, education and nursing, including our doctor of nursing practice degree.

 Student/Faculty Ratio: The student to faculty ratio at Otterbein is 11:1.